-Negotiating a salary can be a daunting task, regardless of your level of seniority and position.
-Furthermore, Asians are typically less confrontational than Westerners and tend not to challenge the status quo.
+We all know that negotiating salary can be a daunting task, regardless of your level of seniority and position.
+It is also no secret that salary negotiation is also the key to a higher lifetime earnings.
+However, some employees are less confrontational than others and tend not to challenge the status quo.

-Here are our tips on how to negotiate your salary at the senior executive level, to help you get what you are really worth.
-While it applies to those who have just been offered a new role, it’s also useful for those who plan to negotiate the executive compensation package.
+Here are some tips on how to negotiate senior executive salary in Singapore, to help you achieve what you rightfully deserve.
+While it applies to those who have just been offered a new role, it’s also useful for negotiating C-level positions as well as executive compensation packages.

 It sounds obvious but to win the lottery you need to buy a ticket.
-And if you want a higher salary, you need to ask for it.
+And if you want a higher salary, the first important step is to ask for it.

-You could argue that there’s never a good time to talk about your salary, but that doesn’t mean you should just avoid the topic altogether.
+Attempting a salary negotiation requires a lot of confidence.
+It’s never comfortable to initiate a discussion about your salary and you could even argue that there’s never a good time to talk about your salary.
+However, that doesn’t mean you should just avoid the topic altogether.

-Some people don’t even try to negotiate their salary for fear of upsetting or offending their bosses.
+In fact, some people dare not attempt to negotiate salary in fear of upsetting or offending their bosses.
 But just by asking shows that you’re open to negotiation and that you’re committed to the company.
 It takes courage and confidence to do it, and a good boss should recognise this.

 Tim Castle, author of one of the best-selling books “The Art of Negotiation” says, “Above all else, focus on believing in yourself and the value you bring, don’t count yourself out before the race has even begun.
 The best way to be persuasive and influence the outcome of the negotiation is to get people on your side by having them like you.”

 2. don’t oversell yourself, but commit to exceeding expectations